lrxgab005/signal_station/README.md

 ## Overview

-This project combines Arduino hardware with Python software to create a signal station.
-Follow the setup instructions below for both components.
+This project combines Arduino hardware with Python software to create an interactive audio visual experience with the signal station.

 ## System Design